 The Merck document discusses that the liver, as “the main elimination organ of CBPI” would likely be the main target of injury, but that a 90-day repeat-dose toxicity study (on rats) did not indicate damage, and as such, any degenerative changes “are considered to represent reversible metabolic effects and hence are of non-adverse character.”
 The liver is the singular organ in the body capable of regeneration.

 Consumer advocacy groups monitoring the issue have been sharply critical that the trial done for Bravecto®, like Merial’s for Nexgard® (afoxolaner) was conducted/sponsored by Merck employees.
 And as they would have anticipated, less than two years later the FDA’s Center for Veterinary Medicine (CVM) had registered more than 5,300 complaints of adverse reactions to Bravecto®; more than half of which were submitted for a six month period through early January 2016; with a further 5,077 compiled by mid-October.
+By early May of 2017, the total had risen to 13,189.
 Similar to other neonicotinoids: sickness extended across violent gastrointestinal, neurological, endocrine, and renal turmoil to multi-organ toxicity/failure, blindness, euthanasia and death.
 Reports also include description of mydriasis (dilated pupils), nystagmus (uncontrollable eye movement), seizures, broad behavioral changes: particularly irritability and defensive aggression (possibly fear-induced owing to hallucinations) may accompany as the toxin accumulates in the adrenal and thryroid glands and the central nervous system.
 Observers caution that the CVM database is likely incomplete: see discussion below.
 Some reports describe reactions several months into treatment... coincidntally, according to Merck’s New Animal Drug Application (NADA 141-426), “Dogs achieved steady-state fluralaner concentrations by the third treatment period.”
 Other (uncompiled/non-reported) complaints include descriptions of consumers finding dead ticks attached to their dogs more than a year after discontinuing use, and questioning— with acknowledgment that there is no known antidote— how it can ever be flushed from the system.

 Suri: assessing the competition...